 Swedish meatballs, simmered in a rich beef stock gravy and served over egg noodles, give you comfort food suitable for a cool evening.
 Preparing and freezing the meatballs for later turns them into a quick meal option for a busy night.
-You can freeze the meatballs cooked or uncooked.
-You can even freeze the meatballs in their gravy, but the noodles don't freeze well.
+You'll just need to invest a few minutes in cooking the noodles to go with the meatballs and gravy.

 Raw meat stores longer than cooked meatballs.
 For the longest storage, prepare your Swedish meatballs ahead of time, but don't cook them or add the gravy until you're ready to serve.
 For the simplest freezing, shape the meatballs and place them on a lined baking sheet.
 Freeze the raw meatballs until they are solid, and then transfer them to a storage bag.
 Store them in the freezer for up to four months.
 You can remove only the amount of meatballs you need, because they remain loose in the bag.